sqlobject/sqlobject/docs/SelectResults.rst

 Overview
 --------

 SelectResults are returned from ``.select`` and ``.selectBy`` methods on SQLObject classes, and from ``SQLMultipleJoin``, and ``SQLRelatedJoin`` accessors on SQLObject instances.

-Select results are generators, which are lazily evaluated.
-The SQL is only executed when you iterate over the select results, fetching rows one at a time.
+SelectResults are generators, which are lazily evaluated.
+The SQL is only executed when you iterate over the SelectResults, fetching rows one at a time.
 This way you can iterate over large results without keeping the entire result set in memory.
 You can also do things like ``.reversed()`` without fetching and reversing the entire result -- instead, SQLObject can change the SQL that is sent so you get equivalent results.

 .. note::